wmotkowska-stud-412081/ws_project_2022/README.md

 Working on selenium.
 To run the file one needs to change the gecko_path to path to geckodriver on own computer.
 Then in terminal write 'python sel.py'.
 Name 'selenium.py' brings confusion because of double-naming.

+The links to property offers are conditioned on being from olx site as other team chose otodom for their project.